michaelkolesidis/michaelkolesidis.com/README.md

-This is my personal web site.
+This is my personal web page.

 ## Technologies Used